2010 FIFA World Cup Group E

 Group E of the 2010 FIFA World Cup began on 14 June and ended on 24 June 2010.
 The group consisted of the Netherlands, Denmark, Japan and Cameroon.
-None of these teams have previously met in a World Cup group stage.
+None of these teams had previously met in a World Cup group stage.

 Cameroon was the first team to be eliminated in the World Cup, following their 2–1 defeat by Denmark on 19 June 2010.
+The Netherlands and Japan would then meet again in the same group in the 2026 edition.